 12+ inches = two lanes plowed

 Please note, Broomfield aims to keep the roads passable, and does not perform snow removal services.
 Thanks for your patience with the resulting drifts on sidewalks and, in some cases, in front of driveways, although crews try to avoid these wherever possible.
+If you feel you need to report a snow or ice concern, the online form can be found on the CCOB Street Maintenance web page.

-🚶🏾 Broomfield trails, such as primary school routes and other high-use sidewalks, are plowed as promptly as reasonably possible when there is one inch of accumulation on concrete surfaces, followed by recreational and less used sidewalks.
+🚶🏾Broomfield trails, such as primary school routes and other high-use sidewalks, are plowed as promptly as reasonably possible when there is one inch of accumulation on concrete surfaces, followed by recreational and less used sidewalks.
 The parking lots, sidewalks, and entrances leading to all City and County facilities will be cleared during any storm.
 In the event of an extended storm, concrete trail and parking lot snow and ice control will be completed multiple times throughout the day.

 🕔 Be prepared!
 The best way to stay safe, is to STAY HOME!
 Make sure you have a 72-hour home kit and a go kit prepared in advance, and consider backup plans for services such as home health care, meals, oxygen, or door-to-door transportation.
 Learn more about what should be in your Home and Go Kits at Broomfield.org/72hourkit